ArielMartinezViera/flutter_map/README.md

   ],
 ),
 ```

-Make sure PanBoundaries are within offline map boundary to stop missing asset errors.<br>
+Make sure PanBoundaries are within offline map boundary to stop missing asset errors.

-See the `flutter_map_example/` folder for a working example.<br>
+See the `flutter_map_example/` folder for a working example.

 ## Features

 This package is under active development.
 The following roadmap is focused on the features we require at AppTree.
 We welcome
 any contributions for items both on and off of the roadmap.